 Women in ancient India enjoyed a high status in society.
 Their condition was good.
 The women were provided with an opportunity to attain a high intellectual and spiritual standard.
 Though monogamy was most common, some sections of the society indulged in polygamy.
 There was no system of early marriage.

 But from enjoying free and esteemed positions in the society, women started being discriminated against — in education and other rights and facilities.
 Child marriage, widow burning, and polygamy further worsened the women’s position.
-Apart from child marriage, prostitution and Devadasi system became widespread.
+Apart from child marriage, prostitution and the Devadasi system became widespread.

 Women could shine as debaters in public assemblies.
-They usually occupied a prominent place in social gatherings but they were denied entry, into the meetings because these places besides being used for taking political decisions were also used for gambling, drinking, and such others purposes.
+They usually occupied a prominent place in social gatherings but they were denied entry, into the meetings because these places besides being used for taking political decisions were also used for gambling, drinking, and such other purposes.
 Women’s participation in public meetings and debates, however, became less and less common gradually.

 It may thus be concluded that in ancient India, women did not enjoy an inferior status rather they occupied an honorable place.
 They’d ample rights in the social and religious fields and limited rights in the economic and political fields.
 They weren’t treated as inferior or subordinate but equal to men.

 5 thoughts on “Role and Status of Women in Ancient India”

 Well done article that.
 I’ll make sure to use it wisely.

 “They had ample rights in the social and the religious fields and limited rights in the economic and the political fields.
 They were not treated as inferior or subordinate but equal to men.”